braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 ## Custom domains

-Braze Link Shortening also allows you to use your own domain to personalize the look and feel of your shortened URLs, helping portray a consistent brand image.
+Link shortening also allows you to use your own domain to personalize the look and feel of your shortened URLs, helping portray a consistent brand image.

 {% alert note %}
 Contact your Braze account manager if you are interested in getting started with Custom Domains.